jorge-aparicio/TwoNote/README.md

 # TwoNote
-A gtk based note taking app for linux.
+A gtk based note taking app for linux written in Python utilizing PyGObject.